 The TWG recommended the establishment of an Alaska GHG reporting program, along with the associated administrative, reporting, and database needs.
-The MAG forwards this recommendation to the Climate Change Sub-Cabinet, with the caveat that any further action on it be held until more information on timing and implementation of the recent federal proposal is available.
-If the draft rule released by EPA is adopted in its final form, it will likely require the mandatory reporting of GHG emissions from large sources (i.e., those emitting at least 25,000 metric tons of carbon dioxide equivalents [tCO2e]).
-Components of this recommendation will still likely require implementation, such as reporting structures at the state level to comply with the federal rule, but other components may need reconsideration.
+The MAG forwards this recommendation to the Climate Change Sub-Cabinet-, with the caveat that any further action on it be held until more information on timing and implementation of the recent federal rule proposal is available.
+The release of federal rules If the draft rule released could result in reporting requirements for by EPA is adopted in its final form, it will likely require the mandatory reporting of GHG emissions from large sources (i.e., those emitting at least 25,000 metric tons of carbon dioxide equivalents [tCO2e]).
+The effects of federal rules on states is unknown at this time, including whether they will have requirements to develop their own reporting programs.
+Components of the TWG recommendation may will still likely require implementation under federal rules, such as reporting structures at the state level, to comply with the federal rule, but other components may not be necessary. need reconsideration.